 Ignition interlock devices must be paid for by the offender who is required to install the device as part of his or her penalties for a drunk driving conviction.
 All motorists who use the car will end up having to test their BAC before starting to drive, simply because that's the way these systems work.

 Installing an ignition interlock device can be expensive and having the device installed on your vehicle can be embarrassing.
 Avoiding the required installation of an ignition interlock device is one big reason, among many, why so many motorists fight so hard to avoid a DUI conviction.

 Now, new evidence published by Mothers Against Drunk Driving aims to show how well these devices work.
 MADD's recently-released research is likely aimed at convincing every state to adopt mandatory ignition interlock devices for all motorists convicted of DUI.

 According to MADD, ignition interlock devices stopped 2.3 million attempts on the part of motorists to drive while impaired by alcohol since 2006.
 In Alabama alone, 1,943 attempts to drive drunk were stopped by the IID and in the last year alone, 765 motorists were prevented from operating their vehicles because their blood alcohol concentration was too high.

 Alabama became very strict with its laws on ignition interlock devices in 2014, according to Alabama.com.
-Any defendant who is convicted of a second DUI with five years of the first conviction is required to have an IID installed after getting their license back following their license suspension.
+Any defendant who is convicted of a second DUI within five years of the first conviction is required to have an IID installed after getting his or her license back.